arangodb/docs/3.11/aql/operations-update.md

   } IN users OPTIONS { keepNull: false }
 ```

-The above query will remove the `notNeeded` attribute from the documents and update
+The above query removes the `notNeeded` attribute from the documents and update
 the `foobar` attribute normally.

 ### `mergeObjects`

-The option `mergeObjects` controls whether object contents will be
+The option `mergeObjects` controls whether object contents are
-merged if an object attribute is present in both the `UPDATE` query and in the
+merged if an object attribute is present in both, the `UPDATE` query and in the
 to-be-updated document.

-The following query will set the updated document's `name` attribute to the exact
+The following query sets the updated document's `name` attribute to the exact
 same value that is specified in the query.
 This is due to the `mergeObjects` option
 being set to `false`: